-That might sound weird, that the thing you seek – greater alignment with your highest self – is terrifying.
-It takes that all out – pee your pants – oh my god – kind of surrender to get into full embodied alignment.
+Deep happiness takes that all out – pee your pants – oh my god – kind of surrender.

 Surrender is the ultimate trust-fall.

-Those oft-used trust building exercises from oh so many church summer camps and after school programs.
+A trust-fall is that oft-used trust-building exercise from oh so many church summer camps and after school programs.
 Even the movie “Mean Girls” has a scene where everyone does a trust-fall.

 Open up your arms, turn your back, and just fall backward trusting people will catch you.